takahawk/shadownet/concepts.md

 After decoding it from base64 all parts (at least for built-in downloaders) will have the following structure:
 [Type]_[ID]:[Base64dCommaSeparatedParameters]
-Type can be "enc", "trans" or "down"
+Type can be "enc", "trans" or "down".
 ## Storage

 ## Ideas:
+Editable storage
 Keyring?
+How to work with OAuth Flow?

+### Applications
+Journal
+Chat
+Photo Storage
+Music Streaming

+### Storages
+Google Drive